Triplany/VAL_protocol/README.md

 - **Packet Header**: Includes reserved `wire_version` byte (always 0); receivers validate and reject non-zero for future compatibility
 - **Flow Control**: Cumulative DATA_ACKs, DONE_ACK, and two CRCs (header + trailer) for integritytile Adaptive Link Protocol

 **⚠️ EARLY DEVELOPMENT NOTICE**
-VAL Protocol v0.7 is ready for testing and evaluation but **not production-ready**.
+VAL Protocol v0.7 is ready for testing and evaluation but not production-ready.
 Backward compatibility is not guaranteed until v1.0.

 ---